smilecs/ketro/README.md

 As noted above the Request class `doRequest()` executes the api call and returns an observable live data object.
 Now Ketro offers an extension of the Android Observer class(Kobserver), which attempts to handle api errors/exceptions delegated by the user, hence why we have an exception and a success callback.
 * Note Using the Kobserver with the returned api response is optional, but recommended for proper error handling.

 There are situations where you may want to have a separate request method and a separate LiveData object update when the request resolves.
-In these kind of scenarios instead of calling `doRequest()` we would call `executeRequest(liveData: MutableLiveData<Wrapper<R>>)` this method needs the specificed response type to be wrapped with a Ketro Wrapper class so it can propagate errors effectively.
+In these kind of scenarios, instead of calling `doRequest()`, we would call `executeRequest(liveData: MutableLiveData<Wrapper<R>>)`.
+This method needs the specified response type to be wrapped with the `Wrapper` class in Ketro so it can propagate errors effectively.
 Internally all the methods wrap each object with the Ketro Wrapper.

 ```kotlin
 val wrap = MutableLiveData<Wrapper<VehicleContainer>>()